Airliner was originally sold in 1985, a Boeing spokeswoman says

 “In the morning we will start to search by helicopters,” Malik said overnight, adding that officials could not bring in helicopters on Friday due to bad weather.

 Authorities twice changed the number people reported to be on board, but by Friday afternoon appeared to agree on the figure.

 Debris and body parts were scattered across the crash site as workers sifted through the wreckage in the heavily populated residential area.
-Four villages were affected by the crash and debris from the plane has been recovered within a kilometer of the site, Interior Minister A Rehman Malik said in a interview with Pakistani media.
+Four villages were affected by the crash, and debris from the plane has been recovered within a kilometer of the site, Malik told reporters.

 The flight data recorder, which is considered a key component in determining what may have caused the tragedy, was recovered, officials said.

 The Bhoja airliner had been flying from the southern seaport city of Karachi and crashed just before touching down in the capital after its 3½-hour flight.